 "You need three or four guys that are really consistent, that show up every day and you know what you're going to get everyday."

 Something is amiss at Wichita State.
-How else do you explain the team's 53-41 record since the start of last season?
+How else do you explain the team's 53-41 record since the start of last season?■ The current RPI Needs report is up at Boyd's World.
+You don't want to look.

 . . .